Bullying: Fast Facts

 - Bullying is a behavior, not an identity.
 Labeling as student as a “bully” can have a detrimental effect on their future and often limits their ability to change their behavior.

 - Students can have multiple roles: they can be the one subjected to bullying and the one who bullies.
-Strategies that focus on holding students accountable for their behavior – but also empowers them to change that behavior – are more effective than punitive punishments and peer mediation in bullying situations.
+Strategies that focus on holding students accountable for their behavior – but also empower them to change that behavior – are more effective than punitive punishments and peer mediation in bullying situations.

-- Any student can exhibit bullying behavior – male or female, popular or not popular, students with good grades, and those who struggle academically.
+- Any student can exhibit bullying behavior – male or female, popular or un popular, students with good grades, and those who struggle academically.
 Teachers need to focus on a student’s behavior, not their profile, when determining if bullying occurred.

 Effective bullying prevention efforts involve students, parents, teachers, and community members.